sodafoundation/documentation/content/guides/user-guides/multi-cloud/storage-service-plan/_index.md

 1. Once backends are registered, storage service plans can be created.

   a.
-Select the Storage Service Plan
+Click on "Storage Service Plan" from the user menu in the top right corner.

   ![SSP image  ](SSP.png?raw=true)